30.43 - 42.34

 Author Cheryl Bougie

-Willow Creek (WBIC 243700) from Blackhawk Rd. to the headwaters was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) and temperature sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water was meeting this designated use and was not considered impaired.
+Willow Creek, Blackhawk Rd. to the headwaters (miles 30.43 to 42.34), was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) and temperature sample data showed good conditions.
+This segment is on the Healthy Waters List.

 Author Ashley Beranek

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.
 Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2018.
 See also the 'monitoring and projects' tab.

 Collect chemical, physical, and/or biological water quality data to assess the current overall stream health.
 The data can inform management decisions and may be used to identify impaired waters for biennial lists.

 Wisconsin's Water Quality Standards provide qualitative and quantitative goals for waters that are protective of Fishable, Swimmable conditions [Learn more].
 Waters that do not meet water quality standards are considered impaired and restoration actions are planned and carried out until the water is once again fishable and swimmable

 Management goals can include creation or implementation of a Total Maximum Daily Load analysis, a Nine Key Element Plan, or other restoration work, education and outreach and more.
 If specific recommendations exist for this water, they will be displayed below online.